graphpaperpress/Sell-Media/readme.txt

     php_value max_input_time 300`

 Again, it is important that we emphasize that if you are on a shared hosting package, these techniques may not work.
 In that case, you would have to contact your web hosting provider to increase the limit for you.

-= Transactions are not posting.
-Why? =

-Please visit the Add Media -> Settings -> Payments page and double check all of your settings.
-Also, if you are using PayPal, you need to make sure you have [added your IPN Listener URL to PayPal](https://cms.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=developer/e_howto_admin_IPNSetup).

-Also, PayPal computers use IP ranges 66.211.*.* and 173.0.*.* and visit the IPN URL with NO User-Agent.
-Some web hosting companies have their servers set up to block incoming pings when the User-Agent is not explicitly set (as is the case with PayPal's IPN).
-In this case, you'll want to modify your .htaccess file to override user-agent blocking with these address ranges.

 = What are license types? =